 The program has grown exponentially in recent years, and the Financial Actuarial Mathematics major was inaugurated in 2013 to replace the previous Actuarial Plan of the Mathematics/Applied Sciences major.
 Graduates of the Actuarial Program have received positions at prestigious firms throughout Southern California and the United States, and are a growing presence in the professional actuarial network.

-Bruin Actuarial Society serves as the undergraduate student organization associated with the Actuarial Program.
+Bruin Actuarial Society is the undergraduate student organization associated with the Actuarial Program.
+We serve as a liaison between the UCLA student body and the professional actuarial community.
+We provide students with the resources and opportunities necessary for a future career in actuarial science.
 Led by our board of officers, we host events throughout the school year to develop our members academically, socially and professionally.
 BAS hosts the Actuarial Program's largest events of each year, including our Annual Career Fair in the fall, Actuarial Case Competition in the winter, and Spring Banquet.
-In addition, we host firm representatives for information sessions, resume workshops and mock interviews, and technical workshops to teach programming skills.
+Our events throughout the year include:

 Prospective students and firms interested in building connections with UCLA actuaries, always feel free to contact us at email@example.com.